-- 1. Under approval by the Examination Board, students who are enrolled in the programme can combine their own master's degree programme composed of courses offered by the university, which will lead to the degree of Master of Science in one of the respective disciplines as defined in Article 1.1, paragraph 1. - 2.
-The master's degree programme mentioned in paragraph 1 must consist of sufficient courses in the area of business administration according to the Examination Board, and in any case of the thesis trajectory of 16 ects. - 3.
+- Under approval by the Examination Board, students who are enrolled in the programme can combine their own master's degree programme composed of courses offered by the university, which will lead to the degree of Master of Science in one of the respective disciplines as defined in Article 1.1, paragraph 1. - 2.
+The master's degree programme mentioned in paragraph 1 must consist of sufficient courses in the area of business administration according to the Examination Board, and in any case of the thesis trajectory of 16 ECTS. - 3.
 The TER and R&G are applicable to the degree programme mentioned in paragraph 1 and approved by the Examination Board.

-Section 3 - Admission
+Section 3 - Admission 1

-Article 3.1 - General admission requirements
+Article 3.1 - Admission statement

-With due observance of the rules by law concerning admission and enrolment and of deviating programme specific admission requirements laid down in Annex 1 of these Regulations, eligible for admission to the programme is:
+With due observance of the rules by law concerning admission and enrolment and of deviating programme specific admission requirements laid down in Annex 1 of these Regulations, eligible for admission to the programme is the one who has acquired the admission statement given by the Dean of the RSM on behalf of the Executive Board of Erasmus University.